“Being a bishop in the Church of God is a humbling and deeply rewarding experience,” writes Bishop Harold Miller.

 - Chair of The Covenant Council from its inception until 2008

 - Member of the Commission on Episcopal Ministry and Structures

-- Member of the Council for Christian Unity and Dialogue and the Anglicanism Working Group
+- Member of the Commission for Christian Unity and Dialogue and the Anglicanism Working Group

 - Member of group which gave the response to the Oireichtas All–Party Committee on Abortion